GerardoACR/GerardoACR/README.md

 - 🔭 Actively pursuing an internship that advances me toward roles in Data Science, ML/AI Engineering, and AI Research.

-- 🌱 I’m diving into causal inference, which will be the focus of my master’s thesis with my Statistics professor for Big Data analysis.
+- 🌱 I’m diving into causal inference, which will be the focus of my master’s thesis (probably).
 I’m pursuing this because causality yields insights we can act on—not just patterns.
 I believe it matters because in Data Science, much of the work stops at finding patterns and associations, but without understanding the cause-and-effect mechanisms, decision-making remains fragile.
 For me, causality transforms data from descriptive knowledge into prescriptive guidance.

 - 📝 Add me on LinkedIn [https://www.linkedin.com/in/gerardo-antonio-corral-ruiz-38b154158](https://www.linkedin.com/in/gerardo-antonio-corral-ruiz-38b154158)